AndrewRPorter/website/markdown/blog/thoughts_on_remote_work.md

 ### Hard to separate home and work

 I sometimes find it hard to separate my home environment from my work environment.
 I've since dealt with this by setting hard stops and periods where I will not work.
 These are mainly lunch, weekends and after my 8 hours are done for the day.
 Just because I work from home does not mean I need to make my home my place of work.

+### Very little "whiteboarding"

+[Whiteboarding](https://www.wikiwand.com/en/Whiteboarding) is typically a way to pair on solving a problem with peers.
+This is something I did a lot of in college but have hardly done any in the "real world".
+Is this just a culture issue at my company or do people not find this useful anymore.
+I imagine this would feel a lot more natural in an office with a physical whiteboard.
+Instead, we are forced to use over-engineered tools like Jamboard or Figma.